justinribeiro/blog-pwa/hugo/content/chronicle/2017-02-22-web-components-remote-conf-thoughts.md

-+++
-date = "2017-02-22T14:00:00-08:00"
+---
+date: 2017-02-22T14:00:00-08:00
-title = "Running Web Components Remote Conference" description = "If you didn't like web components, this conference probably changed your mind."
+title: "Running Web Components Remote Conference"
+description: "If you didn't like web components, this conference probably changed your mind."
-+++
+---

 For the seventh time in as many times, I find myself staring at [Leon Revill](https://blog.revillweb.com/) though yet another video screen.